RachidMamane/Weather-Data-ETL-Pipeline/README.md

 5.  **Database Container:** As with cron, your PostgreSQL Docker container must be running for the scheduled task to connect to the database.

 ## Project Structure
+Weather-Data-ETL-Pipeline/
+├── .env                # Stores environment variables (API keys, DB credentials) ├── docker-compose.yml  # Defines the PostgreSQL service for Docker ├── main.py             # Main entry point for orchestrating the ETL pipeline ├── requirements.txt    # Lists all Python package dependencies ├── cron.log            # (Will be created by cron) Logs output and errors from scheduled runs └── etl_pipeline/       # Directory containing the core ETL logic modules ├── init.py     # Marks 'etl_pipeline' as a Python package ├── extract.py      # Handles data extraction from the OpenWeatherMap API ├── transform.py    # Responsible for data cleaning and transformations └── load.py         # Manages loading processed data into the PostgreSQL database
 ## Technologies Used

 * **Python 3.9+**